 Hostname: contoso-com.mail.protection.outlook.com Priority: 0 TTL: 1 hour

-SPF (sender policy framework) records are a specially formatted TXT record in DNS.
-SPF records make sure that only the organization that owns a domain is actually sending email from that domain.
-SPF is basically a security measure to make sure someone doesn't impersonate another organization.
-(This impersonation is often called spoofing.)
-As a domain owner, you can use an SPF record to publish a list of IP addresses or subnets that are authorized to send email on your organization's behalf.
+SPF (sender policy framework) is a specially formatted TXT record in DNS.
+SPF validates that only the organization that owns a domain is actually sending email from that domain.
+SPF is a security measure that helps makes sure someone doesn't impersonate another organization.
+This impersonation is often called spoofing.
+As a domain owner, you can use SPF to publish a list of IP addresses or subnets that are authorized to send email on your organization's behalf.
 This can be helpful if you want to send email from multiple servers or services with different IP addresses.
-The SPF record for an organization's domain that uses Office 365 to send all their mail should look like the following example:

 You can only have one SPF record per domain.
 Having multiple SPF records will invalidate all SPF records and cause mail flow problems.

 Because most modern email servers look up a domain's SPF record before they accept any email from it, it's important to set up a valid SPF record in DNS when you first set up mail flow.
 For a quick introduction to SPF and to get it configured quickly, see Set up SPF in Office 365 to help prevent spoofing.
 For a more in-depth understanding of how Office 365 uses SPF, or for troubleshooting or non-standard deployments such as hybrid deployments, start with How Office 365 uses Sender Policy Framework (SPF) to prevent spoofing.